NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 The other functions will be added to meet iteration requirements.

-Note: A limited types of cooling and heating coils will be used for this new feature.
-A full coverage of all types of coils will be enhanced later.

 The code format will be similar with the UnitarySystem module or other module.

 In addition, the AirLoopHVAC:OutdoorAirSystem will handle OA rate based on needs from AirLoopHVAC objects and may not have economizer functions for the time being.

 ####Other revisions

-#####AirLoopHVAC:OutdoorAirSystem

-The struct of OutsideAirSysProps in the DataAirLoop module will be modified to add two variables, corresponding to new fields:
-	int NumAirLoops
- 	 Array1D_int AirLoopIndex

-The function of GetOutsideAirSysInputs in the MixedAir module will be modified to read new fields

 #####OutdoorAir:Mixer

-The MixedAir module will be modified to allow OAMixer to accept outlet nodes from AirLoopHVAC:DedicatedOutdoorAirSystem:Splitter as Outdoor Air Stream Node, and inlet nodes of AirLoopHVAC:DedicatedOutdoorAirSystem:Mixer as Relief Air Stream Node.
+The MixedAir module will be modified to allow OutdoorAir:Mixer OA inlet nodes to accept pre-treated air conditions distributed by AirLoopHVAC:Splitter.

 ####Calling

 SimAirLoopDOAS will be looped at the end of SolveAirLoopControllers (preferred) or SimAirLoops in the SimAirServingZones module.
-A addiitonal convergence check will be performed to ensure each OAcontroller gets proper OA flow rates and inlet conditions after calling SimAirLoopDOAS.
+A additional convergence check will be performed to ensure each OAcontroller gets proper OA flow rates and inlet conditions after calling SimAirLoopDOAS.
+Hope no iteration is needed.

 ## Testing/Validation/Data Sources ##

-A test file with multiple airloops and a single AirLoopHVAC:DedicatedOutdoorAirSystem will be created to ensure DOAS Supplying Air to Inlets of Multiple AHUs will work properly.
+A test file with multiple AirLoops and a single AirLoopHVAC:DedicatedOutdoorAirSystem will be created to ensure DOAS Supplying Air to Inlets of Multiple AHUs will work properly.

 ## Input Output Reference Documentation ##

 ###New objects
 AirLoopHVAC:DedicatedOutdoorAirSystem

-AirLoopHVAC:DedicatedOutdoorAirSystem:Mixer
-AirLoopHVAC:DedicatedOutdoorAirSystem:Splitter
+AirLoopHVAC:Mixer

+AirLoopHVAC:Splitter

 ###Revised object
-AirLoopHVAC:OutdoorAirSystem
 OutdoorAir:Mixer

 ## Input Description ##